kodecocodes/i9t/swift-2/swift-2.markdown

 ![bordered height=16%](./images/starts_with_rule_result.png)

 Great work!
-You've written your first validation rule, now create one for "Must End With".
+You've written your first validation rule, now create one for "Must End With", by adding the following to the playground:

 ```
 struct EndsWithCharacterStringValidationRule: StringValidationRule {